 - Make the most of your teammates.
 At college, you were surrounded by eager, inexperienced scholars across dozens of fields.
 Now, you have access to colleagues with years of experience, all of whom work in your desired industry.
 Your internship is an ideal place to learn new skills from these experts.
 As you build your network, use your coworkers’ unique skill sets and practiced advice to help you meet your own goals.
 It will give you a leg up in future internships and jobs.

 - Be proactive.
 While your supervisor may have clear goals for you, you still need to be proactive if you want to be viewed as a key player at the company.
 Always offer to lend a hand, even if you’re busy; people will return the favor later on.
 If you’re having a slow day, see how you can help out on other projects.
 If you see that your work is starting to pile up, take steps to manage it before you get overwhelmed.

-- Under promise and over-deliver.
-When it comes to meeting your goals, it’s always better to protect yourself by under-promising and over delivering.
-It’s always better to say that the project will take a week and then deliver it in one day.
-If you feel overwhelmed by your supervisor’s goals or the schedule is unrealistic to you, it’s better to ask your supervisor to prioritize the goals, allowing you to complete them in order.
-If necessary, reach fewer goals but to exceed expectations than to do a sub-par job across the board.
+- Under-promise and over-deliver.
+When it comes to meeting your goals, it’s always better to protect yourself by under-promising and over-delivering.
+It’s okay to say that a project will take a week and then deliver it in two days.
+If you feel overwhelmed by your supervisor’s goals or your set schedule feels unrealistic, ask your supervisor to help you prioritize your goals, so you can complete them in order of importance.
+It’s better to set fewer goals but to exceed expectations than to do a sub-par job across the board.